Chief Black Coal: Death

 Black Coal died at age 53 on July 10, 1893.
 He was buried on the bluffs west of St. Stephen's Mission.
-A monument placed at the grave carries the inscription, "Erected by the Northern Arapahoes in honor of a brave and honest man."
+A monument placed at the grave carries the inscription, "Erected by the Northern Arapahoes in honor of a brave and honest man".

 Return of Black Coal's headdress

-In December 2019, retired professor Temple Smith or Marblehead, Massachusetts contacted the Black Coal Senior Center and the Northern Arapaho Tribal Historic Preservation Office to inquire about returning Black Coal's headdress to the Northern Arapaho.
+In December 2019, retired professor Temple Smith of Marblehead, Massachusetts contacted the Black Coal Senior Center and the Northern Arapaho Tribal Historic Preservation Office to inquire about returning Black Coal's headdress to the Northern Arapaho.
 Smith's great-grandfather was a dentist in Buffalo, Wyoming who had traveled to the Wind River country in the 1870s or 1880s, where he had done dental work on Black Coal's teeth.
 The chief gave an eagle feather headdress to the dentist as a token of thanks.
 The Smith family held onto the headdress for more than a century, storing it in their attic, until a delegation from the Northern Arapaho arrived to repatriate the headdress in January 2020.
 After driving the headdress back to Wyoming, the item was treated at the University of Wyoming Archaeological Repository with a freezing process to kill any insects or microbes.

 A cedaring ceremony was held at the Native American Center on the University of Wyoming Campus on January 27, 2020, in which Northern Arapaho Council Member Sam Dresser prayed over the headdress and it was cedared in the four directions, in preparation for the final return of the headdress to the Wind River Indian Reservation.